bjartnes/bounded-disturbances/README.md

 ## K6 tests

-K6 is not really part of the workshop, but it is a load-testing tool that is often used and if you like to try you can run k6 tests locally with ease against the same endpoints.
+K6 is not required for all parts of the workshop, but it is a load-testing tool that is often used and if you like to try you can run k6 tests locally with ease against the same endpoints.
+There are also some things that are easier to test and understand using k6.
 K6 runs inside a docker image, so most of the setup is related to making sure docker works.

 K6 reports more details on the http session than NBomber.